 Key Issues and Texts

-This session introduces ‘being indigenous’ in colonial Latin America.
+This session introduces ‘being indio’ in colonial Latin America.
 It will examine the specificities of how indigeneity was imagined and shaped by Europeans and Indigenous communities alike throughout the colonial period.
 It will also explore colonial violence and indigenous resistance to colonialism and rebellion as well as the impact of Christianity, mestizaje, and race on colonial body politics.
 The last 30 minutes of the seminar will delve into a discussion on the use of material culture to voice Indigenous communities in colonial Latin America.

 Key issues

-- ‘Indios/as’ in colonial Latin America
+‘Indios/as’ in colonial Latin America

-- Indigenous resistance and rebellions
+Indigenous resistance and rebellions

-- Colonial mestizaje and body politics
+Colonial mestizaje and body politics

 Required texts

-- Rani, T. Alexander., Kepecs., Susan., Palka, Joel W., and Judith Francis Zeitlin (2018) Archaeologies of Resistance in Alexander, Rani T., and Susan Kepecs.
+Rani, T. Alexander., Kepecs., Susan., Palka, Joel W., and Judith Francis Zeitlin (2018) Archaeologies of Resistance in Alexander, Rani T., and Susan Kepecs.
 Colonial and Postcolonial Change in Mesoamerica: Archaeology as Historical Anthropology.
 Albuquerque: U of New Mexico. pp. 73-96 Chapter 5

-- Bonet, Natalia García.
+Bonet, Natalia García.
 (2019) 3 The Indian Within: Negotiating Indigenous Identity among Dominant Images of Indigeneity in Venezuela.
 Bulletin of Latin American Research 38.1: 57-75.

-- Gänger, Stefanie.
+Gänger, Stefanie.
 (2020) A Thing of the Past.
 Transnational Perspectives on the Conquest and Colonization of Latin America.
 1st ed.
 Routledge.
 114-25

 Discussion: Indigenous Agency through Material Culture

 The objects below, belonging to the collections of the Museum of Archaeology and Anthropology (MAA), are related to indigenous peoples in Latin America.
-PICK ONE and familiarise yourself with it:
+Pick one and familiarise yourself with it:

 1924.282; Z 1294; 1947.460; 1992.116; 1939.224 B; 2022.23; 1953.473; Z 43314; 1949.336; 1988.324; 1934.617

-9If you have any trouble with the link for each object, alternatively you can access the museum's online database here and enter the accession number manually)
+If you have any trouble with the link for each object, alternatively you can access the museum's online database here (https://collections.maa.cam.ac.uk/objects/) and enter the accession number manually.

 Note: This session will take place at the Museum of Archaeology and Anthropology (MAA).
 It will include a handling session and discussion around objects.